basho-labs/ansible-riak/README.md

 * Make your changes and run the test suite if one is provided (see below)
 * Commit your changes and push them to your fork
 * Open a pull request for the appropriate project
-* Contributors will review your pull request, suggest changes, and merge it when it’s ready and/or offer feedback
+* Contributors will review your pull request, suggest changes, and merge it when it's ready and/or offer feedback
 * To report a bug or issue, please open a new issue against this repository

 ### Maintainers